tanvirasifkhan/survey-app/README.md

-This project is basically a Quiz app.
-It consists roles of admin and candicate.
-Admin can login, create quiz test & approve / reject candidates.
-Candidate can register & participate any quiz test.
-Candidates have to be approved by admin to participate in any quiz test.
+This project is basically an online suvey app.
+Users can register and login in their admin panel.
+After being registered any user can create new survey and see responses against surveys.
+Can view and delete surveys and responses.
+Users will also be able to have some recent surveys and response statistics in the dashboard area.
+Any public can the surveys in the home page and submit a feedback.
+After feedback submission the survey author will be notified by sending email to his/her respective email.

 ## Necessary Softwares to install

 Before using the system you need to install couple of softwares such as PHP >=8.0 , MySQL, Composer and NodeJs.
 For php & mysql go to https://www.apachefriends.org/ and download the xampp application for your system ( windows / linux/ mac ).
 Go to https://getcomposer.org/ for downloading composer.Finally, go to https://nodejs.org/ for downloading nodejs.
 After installing the necessary softwares follow the instructions to make the application live.
+Create an account in https://mailtrap.io website for email sending purpose.

-## How to make the app live ?
+## Preparing the API backend
-<b>Step # 1 Clone repository</b>
+<b>Step # 1 Clone repository: </b>
 Clone the git repository & cd into the <b>survey-app</b> folder.
 Inside <b>survey-app</b> folder there are two folders called <b>backend</b> and <b>web</b>.